sofiagonzalezm/Public-wifi-user-awareness/README.md

 ## Repository Structure
 - analysis.ipynb:
-  Jupyter notebook coontaining all the data analysis, visualizations, and statistical tests performed on the collected data.
+  Jupyter notebook containing all the data analysis, visualizations, and statistical tests performed on the collected data.
 - wifi_ap_config/:
-  Folder containing the configuration files used to set up the Raspberry Pi as a mobile Wi-Fi access point.
+  A folder containing the configuration files used to set up the Raspberry Pi as a mobile Wi-Fi access point.
   It includes:
   - Hostapd configuration (for Wi-Fi access point)
   - Dnsmasq configuration (for DHCP and DNS)
   - Nodogsplash configuration (for captive portal setup)
 - data/:
-  Folder containing the collected datasets:
+  A folder containing the collected datasets:
   - Survey responses
   - Network activity (DNS queries and connection times)